 Professor Lightbown is co-author (with Nina Spada) of How Languages Are Learned.
-The fourth edition of this award-winning Oxford University Press book was published in 2013 and is used in teacher education and applied linguistics courses throughout the world.
+The fourth edition of this award-winning Oxford University Press book was published in 2013; it is used in teacher education and applied linguistics courses throughout the world.

-Her 2014 book Focus on Content-Based Language Teaching (Oxford University Press) was shortlisted for the English Speaking Union’s Duke of Edinburgh book prize in applied linguistics and runner for in British Council award for English Language Teaching.
-It is the first volume in the Oxford Key Concepts for the Language Classroom series that she and Nina Spada are editing.
+Her 2014 book Focus on Content-Based Language Teaching (Oxford University Press) was shortlisted for the English Speaking Union’s Duke of Edinburgh book prize in applied linguistics and runner-up for the British Council award for English Language Teaching.
+It appears in the Oxford Key Concepts for the Language Classroom series that she edits with Nina Spada.

 Professor Lightbown has published scores of articles on her research in professional journals and books.
 Some of these articles are compiled in Learning a Second Language in the Classroom, published by the Shanghai Foreign Language Education Press in 2014.